View Bernard Pettway's Obituary on dispatch.com and share memories

 1969 - 2019

 Bernard Ronzario Pettway, age 50.
 Sunrise February 8, 1969 and Sunset December 12, 2019.
 Visitation 10AM and Funeral Service 11AM Saturday, December 21, 2019 at New Horizons Christian Fellowship, 1408 Fairwood Ave.
-Ministry of Comfort entrusted to MARLAN J. GARY FUNERAL HOME, THE CHAPEL OF PEACE.
-To read the complete obituary, order flowers and to offer condolences to the PETTWAY Family, visit www.TheChapelofPeace.com
+Ministry of Comfort entrusted to MARLAN J. GARY FUNERAL HOME, THE CHAPEL OF PEACE EAST, 5456 E. Livingston Ave.
+To read the complete obituary, order flowers and to offer condolences to The PETTWAY Family, visit www.TheChapelofPeace.com

 Published in The Columbus Dispatch on Dec.
 19, 2019